-17. Provisions for Liabilities and Charges
+15. Provisions for Liabilities and Charges

 The university has an obligation in respect of former employees who had retired and for whom an enhanced pension has been provided.
-This liability is assessed by independent actuarial valuation and continues throughout the retirement period.
-The principal assumption is a real discount rate of 2.03% in excess of inflation (2002 2.75%).
+This liability is assessed annually at the year-end by independent actuarial valuation (Hymans Robertson) and continues throughout the retirement period.
+The principal assumption is a real discount rate of 2.03% in excess of inflation (2003 2.03%).
+A liability in respect of employees who transferred to the University in 1996 under TUPE was identified in 2003/2004.